Whatsapp Icon

 Nutritional Support and Lifestyle Modifications

 Nutritional support and lifestyle modifications also play a crucial role in the prevention and management of gastrointestinal perforations.
-A diet rich in fiber, such as whole grains, fruits, and vegetables, can help maintain a healthy digestive system.
+A diet rich in fibre, such as whole grains, fruits, and vegetables, can help maintain a healthy digestive system.
 Foods like bananas, cooked apples, and oatmeal are particularly beneficial for strengthening the gastrointestinal tract's integrity.

 Conclusion